 Life can certainly bring circumstances that allow us to sabotage our nutrition and physical fitness programs.

-We have got to stay committed to our cause for good health!
-Trust me folks, you can attain your fitness goals, and be in the best shape of your life starting today, by staying committed to your program with daily disciplines.
-If there is one key to your health and fitness success , I would have to say it is going to be your individual commitment!
+We have got to stay committed to our cause for good health.
+Trust me, folks, you can attain your fitness goals in 2018 and be in the best shape of your life starting today by staying committed to your program with daily disciplines.
+If there is one key to your health and fitness success, I would have to say it is going to be your individual commitment.
 The dictionary defines this as the act or quality of voluntarily taking on and fulfilling obligations.
-And my friends, fulfilling an obligation to yourself is exactly what has been done, once your fitness goals have been accomplished.
+And, my friends, fulfilling an obligation to yourself is exactly what has been done once your fitness goals have been accomplished.

-I challenge you to be a difference maker everyday by staying committed to achieving better health, nutrition, and fitness for life.
+I challenge you to be a difference maker in 2018, by staying committed every day on attaining better health, nutrition and fitness for life.
 You can do this!

-Until next week make it a healthy and nutritious day!
-To get started on healthy weight loss and nutrition products, stop by Reggie’s Personal Training and Nutrition, 104 E. Main, Shawnee, or call (405) 613-0237, or email to firstname.lastname@example.org or check out products at www.yourhealthmatters.truewealthathome.com.
+Until next week, make it a healthy and nutritious day.
+To get started on healthy weight loss and nutrition products, stop by Reggies Personal Training and Nutrition, 104 E. Main, Shawnee, or call 405-613-0237, or message me on facebook at reggiespersonaltrainingandnutrition.